FIWARE/tutorials.NGSI-v2/docs/iot-over-mqtt.md

 ---

-## Provisioning an IoT Agent (UltraLight over MQTT)
+## Provisioning an IoT Agent (JSON over MQTT)

 To follow the tutorial correctly please ensure you have the device monitor page available in your browser and click on the page to enable audio before you enter any cUrl commands.
-The device monitor displays the current state of an array of dummy devices using Ultralight 2.0 syntax
+The device monitor displays the current state of an array of dummy devices using JSON syntax

 <h4>Device Monitor</h4>
 The device monitor can be found at: `http://localhost:3000/device/monitor`